thijssnelleman/CostOfReproducibility/AAAI/2022/reviews/Local Surface Descriptor for Geometry and Feature Preserved Mesh Denoising.md

 [10]

 The authors do not provide their source code.
-There are a few notes on the implementation details of other methods they use/source, but non of their own.
+There are a few notes on the implementation details of other methods they use/source, but none of their own.
+Framework provided in figure 4.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_